Guuri11/movie-app/README.md

 # Movie APP
-React Native app using The MovieDB API 📱⚛
+React Native app using The MovieDB API (Android) 📱⚛